xorwow/serial-pdf/README.md

 ### Folders

 Create a folder for your LaTeX templates.
 It should contain all of your PDF templates.
 You can choose how to organize them, as the `config.py` provides a way of changing how templates are found within the template root.
+By default, a subfolder containing at least a `main.tex` is expected for each template.

 Your template folder must be a git repository (root), as serial-pdf uses this to pull certain versions (commits) of templates so PDFs can be restored at a later point and live changes to the template folder do not mess up jobs which are already queued.